-- 2. For the tabulated values no allowance need be made for negative manufacturing tolerance and reduction in thickness due to - 3.
+For the tabulated values no allowance need be made for negative manufacturing tolerance and reduction in thickness due to bending.
 For the pipes with diameters greater than 450 mm, the minimum thickness shall be taken in accordance with the standards agreed upon with the Register; the minimum thickness value shall not be taken less than that specified for pipes with diameter of 450 mm.
+The minimum integration of the pipe standards agreed upon with the Register; the minimum thickness value shall not be taken less than that specified for pipes with diameter of 450 mm.

-4. The minimum internal diameters of drain, sounding, air and overflow pipes shall be accepted in compliance with 7.2.3, 10.1.12, - 10.2.8 and 10.4.7 accordingly. - 5.
-For pipes protected against corrosion by special coatings, linings, etc., the minimum wall thicknesses of pipes, listed in columns 3, 4 and 5, may be reduced by an amount of not more than 1 mm. - 6.
-For sounding pipes, the thicknesses stated in coins 3 and 5 apply to the parts, which are outside the tanks, for which these pipes are - 7.
-For threaded pipes, the wall thickness shown is the minimum thickness at the bottom of the thread. - 8.
-The thicknesses stated in columns 6 and 7 apply to the pipes, which are galvanized on the inside. - 9.
-The minimum wall thicknesses of bilge and ballast lines passing through cargo tanks, as well as cargo lines will be subject to special consideration by the Register in each case. - 10.
-The Table is not applicable to the exhaust gas piping. - 11.
-For low pressure carbon dioxide system the wall thickness of pipes on a length from tank to discharge nozzles shall be the same as - 12.
-Wall thickness of scuppers and discharge pipes shall not be less than stated in 4.3.2. - 13.
-Wall thickness of ballast and air pipes passing through cargo tanks shall comply with the requirements of Table 9.10.1.
+4. The minimum internal diameters of drain, sounding, air and overflow pipes shall be accepted in compliance with 7.2.3, 10.1.12, 10.2.8 and 10.4.7 accordingly.

+5. For pipes protected against corrosion by special coatings, linings, etc., the minimum wall thicknesses of pipes, listed in columns 3, 4 and 5, may be reduced by an amount of not more than 1 mm.

+6. For sounding pipes, the thicknesses stated in colns 3 and 5 apply to the parts, which are outside the tanks, for which these pipes are intended.
+7. For threaded pipes, the wall thickness shown is the minimum thickness at the bottom of the thread.

+8. The thicknesses stated in columns 6 and 7 apply to the pipes, which are galvanized on the inside.

+9. The minimum wall thicknesses of bilge and ballast lines passing through cargo tanks, as well as cargo shall be not less than specified in 9.10.1.

+10. The Table is not applicable to the exhaust gas piping.

+11. For low pressure carbon dioxide system the wall thickness of pipes on a length from tank to discharge nozzles shall be the same as in column 7.

+12. Wall thickness of scuppers and discharge pipes shall not be less than stated in 4.3.2.

+13. Wall thickness of ballast and air pipes passing through cargo tanks shall comply with the requirements of Table 9.10.1.